|

 Budget preparation;

-Bookkeeping, including collection of receipts and disbursements
+Bookkeeping, including collection of receipts and disbursements of funds;

 Management of operating funds;